z-katas/certifiable-kata/README.md

 - **Scalability:** *As the software architecture industry is projected to grow by 21% globally and certification demand increases 5-10X, the system must scale to accommodate the surge in applicants.*
 - **Cost Efficiency:** *AI implementation costs must be optimized to prevent overruns while supporting Certifiable, Inc.'s strategic expansion.
 AI adoption should not exceed a 30% increase in grading expenses.*
 - **Accuracy:** *As a market leader, Certifiable, Inc. must maintain grading precision.
-Inaccurate evaluations could impact candidate careers and damage the company’s reputation.*
+Inaccurate evaluations could impact candidate careers and damage the company’s reputation.
-- **Reliability:** *Certification credibility is critical—misleading exams or inconsistent grading can undermine employer trust and industry acceptance.*
+- **Credibility:** *Certification credibility is critical—misleading exams or inconsistent grading can undermine employer trust and industry acceptance.*

 # Automation use-cases using Gen AI
   Note - HMW - How Might We